dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 ---
-title: Getting started with Screendoor on Zapier
+title: Zapier
 order: 1
 app_pages:
   - apikeys-index
 ---

+Zapier is a service that allows you to define automated integrations between a variety of apps and services.
+Using Zapier, you can automate your workflow and integrate Screendoor triggers with many of the [apps](https://zapier.com/zapbook/) registered with Zapier.

+## Getting started with Screendoor on Zapier

 To get Screendoor working with Zapier, the first thing you'll need to do is connect your Screendoor account.
 Select "Connected Accounts" from the Zapier menu to get started.